Fernando Torres reveals the secrets of his success and what goes through the mind of a world-class striker...

 I go into every match thinking it will happen again.
 It doesn’t matter who we are playing against, I feel like I will score.
 And you give everything because you never know which might be the biggest game of the year – you might have a blinder against someone that you didn’t expect.

 After 15 minutes, you can feel if it’s not your day

 Especially away from home.
 You can feel that something’s missing: there’s no atmosphere, there’s a coldness about the occasion, a flatness about the match.
 Sometimes, you’re only 15 minutes in and deep down you already know that even a draw would be a good result.
 That is when you need your big players, players who can get everyone else going.
 At Liverpool there were a few players like that - especially Gerrard.

 If I don’t score in the warm up there’s a bit of me that thinks ‘oh-oh’

 I don’t like to take more than four or five shots, just to see how well I’m connecting with the ball, to see if the pitch is quick, if the ball is moving well, if I feel sharp.
 I like to score at least one of those shots.
-The first time I scored no goals at all in the warm-up, we lost 3-0 to Man United.
+The first time I scored no goals at all in the warm-up, Liverpool lost 3-0 to Man United.
 Since then, it bugs me if I don’t score in the warm-up.
 But it’s not always a good gauge: I’ve had great games after warm-ups when I just couldn’t hit the net.

 If you score early in a game, that really settles you down